briordan/AirBNB_NYC/README.md

 on reviews, the minimum stay required, location, room type, and days available.

 ## Overview
-I started with plotting the data to look for which features that appeared to be correlated with price.
+I start with plotting the data to look for which features that appeared to be correlated with price.

 I cleaned the data and experimented with different techniques to handle outliers.
 I removed records where the rental price was more than 3 standard deviations outside the mean.
 While the average rental